LennaHammer/English/EVP/out/words_adjective.md

 ## 471. first-floor ## adjective [always before noun]
 /ˈˈfɜːrstˈflɔːr/
 [B1]on the first floor
-- a first-floor apartment/office/classroom
+- a first-floor `apartment/office/classroom`

 ## 472. flat ## adjective
 /flæt/
 [B1]level and smooth, with no high, raised, or round parts
-- An ice rink needs to be completely flat.
+- An ice rink needs to be `completely` flat.
-- Roll out the pastry on a flat surface.
+- Roll out the pastry on a flat `surface`.
 - Much of the countryside in East Anglia is very flat.

 ## 473. flat ## adjective